 Now for the second part.
 The current job has certain amount of recipient entries, and as such may accumulate at maximum some amount of available delivery slots.
 It might have already accumulated some, and perhaps even already used some when it was preempted before (remember a job can be preempted several times).
 In either case, we know how many are accumulated and how many are left to deliver, so we know how many it may yet accumulate at maximum.
-Every other job which may be delivered by less than that number of slots is a valid candidate for preemption.
+Every other job which may be delivered by less than that amount of slots is a valid candidate for preemption.
 How do we choose among them?

 The answer is - the one with maximum enqueue_time/recipient_entry_count.
 That is, the older the job is, the more we should try to deliver it in order to get best message delivery rates.
 These rates are of course subject to how many recipients the message has, therefore the division by the recipient (entry) count.
 No one shall be surprised that message with n recipients takes n times longer to deliver than message with one recipient.

 Now let's recap the previous two paragraphs.
 Isn't it too complicated?
-Why don't the candidates come only among the jobs which can be delivered within the number of slots the current job already accumulated?
+Why don't the candidates come only among the jobs which can be delivered within the amount of slots the current job already accumulated?
 Why do we need to estimate how much it has yet to accumulate?
 If you found out the answer, congratulate yourself.
 If we did it this simple way, we would always choose the candidate with least recipient entries.
 If there were enough single recipient mails coming in, they would always slip by the bulk mail as soon as possible, and the two and more recipients mail would never get a chance, no matter how long they have been sitting around in the job list.